yakiza/ethereum_parser/README.md

 ## Testing

-you run the test using the Makefile test has been added for the api and the ethClient at a basic level so it showcases, more tests would be added as well as test for every service something that is not included in this take home assignment
+you run the test using the Makefile

+test has been added for the api and the ethClient at a basic level so it showcases the thought and technique, more tests would be added normally to test edge cases etc as well test for every service something that is not included in this take home assignment

     make test